rjfarmer/mesa-helios-test/README.txt

 Each mesa-test.sh clones one version from git, and runs the test suite for that version in parallel.

 mesa-run-test-suite.sh runs one test case, by copying the test case to a local folder.
-It can hand;e all types (star,binary, and astero)
+It can handle all types (star,binary, and astero) of test cases

-mesa-test.sh submits mesa-test-final which has a dependancy on all the mesa-run-test-suite.sh scripts that where submitted mesa-test-final runs any final cleanup, namely deleteing MESA_DIR
+mesa-test.sh then submits mesa-test-final which has a dependancy on all the mesa-run-test-suite.sh scripts that where submitted mesa-test-final runs any final cleanup, namely deleteing MESA_DIR

 mesa_test.sh holds common shell variables